Layout errors

 1. Inconsistent Spacing: Failing to maintain consistent padding and margins can create a disjointed experience.

-2. Overlapping Elements: Neglecting layer positions might lead to critical UI components overlapping, complicating user interactions.
+2. Overlapping Elements: Neglecting layer positions might lead to critical UI Components overlapping, complicating user interactions.

 3. Ignoring Accessibility: Forgetting to consider font sizes and button dimensions can adversely affect users with disabilities.